andrezrv/hide-this/readme.txt

 3. Start using the `[hide]` shortcode to hide the content you want.

 == Changelog ==

+= 1.1.2 =
+* Fix: Multiple role assignation wasn't working in some scenarios.

 = 1.1.1 =
 * Improvement: Parsing shortcodes into `[hide]` and  `[hidethis]`.